JuliaAI/DataScienceTutorials.jl/README.md

 #### Stale files

-It can happen that something went wrong and you'd like to force JuDoc to re-evaluate everything to clear things up.
+It can happen that something went wrong and you'd like to force Franklin to re-evaluate everything to clear things up.
 To do this, head to the parent markdown file (e.g. `my-tutorial.md`) and add below the other ones:

 ```julia
 @def reeval = true
 ```

-save the file, wait for JuDoc to complete its update and then remove it (otherwise it will reevaluate the script every single pass which can slow things down a lot).
+save the file, wait for Franklin to complete its update and then remove it (otherwise it will reevaluate the script every single pass which can slow things down a lot).

 If you get an "age of the world" error, the `reeval` steps above usually works as well.